And how to make prints cheaper!

 I love a good refer-a-friend offer, and thankfully Moo has one where you can get 25% off your first order through this referral link.

-Moo often has decent sales – like 25% decent on until the end of January – throughout the year, so you can pounce when one of those is on.
+Moo often has decent sales throughout the year.
 To get wind of sales, sign up for their newsletter, and get a bit of an introductory discount that way as well.

 Ok, so I’ve wondered whether to add Zazzle to the list, as it certainly isn’t a fine art printer, nor is it the cheapest.
 However, it does illustrate the point that print-on-demand is definitely useful for many scenarios.
 Also, Zazzle has a ridiculous inventory of items that you can plaster your designs onto, and it offers the option of putting your designs up for sale directly on the platform.